delads/getstripey/README.md

-Site for testing and demoing the Stripe Connect Platform.
+Environment for testing and demoing the Stripe Connect Platform.